allisonharris/Pathfinder/README.md

 ## The [micro clearfix](http://nicolasgallagher.com/micro-clearfix-hack/) & [Normalize](https://github.com/necolas/normalize.css) are both from [Nicolas Gallagher.](https://github.com/necolas)

-	Before God, I swear this creed.
-My **Pathfinder** and myself are the defenders of my country.
-	We are the masters of our enemy(IE).We are the saviors of my life.
-	So be it, until victory is America's and there is no enemy, but peace!
+	This is my **front-end starting point**.
+There are many like it, but this one is mine.
+	My **Pathfinder** is my best friend.
+	It is my life.
+I must master it as I must master my life.
+	My **Pathfinder**, without me, is useless.
+	Without my **Pathfinder**, I am useless
+	...